jay-kumogata/RetroGames/pyxel/snake/README.md

 I also ported [snake](https://github.com/massung/CHIP-8/blob/master/games/sources/snake.c8) to octo assembly language.
 Furthermore, I converted the codes written in octo assembly language into Pyxel/Python using Grok3(beta).

-Hustle (1977 / Gremlin) might be the original.
-At that time, there was a ported version of NEC's PC-8001.